Sun Ming Him

-Sun Ming Him (孫銘謙; born 19 June 2000) is a Hong Kong professional footballer who currently plays for Hong Kong Premier League club Eastern.
+Sun Ming Him (孫銘謙; born 19 June 2000) is a Hong Kong professional footballer who currently plays as a left winger or a left back for Chinese Super League club Tianjin Jinmen Tiger and the Hong Kong national team.

-Early years
+Early career

-In 2016, Sun was selected and sent abroad to receive training at Bayern Munich.
+In July 2016, Sun was selected and sent abroad to receive training at Bayern Munich.

 Club career

+Tai Po

 While playing for Tai Po, Sun became the youngest-ever Hong Kong Premier League’s monthly Most Valuable Player in February 2020.

+Peagsus

 On 17 October 2020, it was revealed that Sun had joined Pegasus.

+Eastern

 On 26 August 2021, Sun joined Eastern.

+In the 2022–23 season, Sun scored 14 goals and became the top scorer among local players in all local competitions in Hong Kong.
+Sun also became one of the Hong Kong Top Footballers and Young Players of the Year in the Hong Kong Top Footballer Awards.

+Cangzhou Mighty Lions

+On 29 February 2024, Sun joined Chinese Super League club Cangzhou Mighty Lions for an undisclosed fee.

+Tianjin Jinmen Tiger

+On 6 January 2025, Sun joined another CSL club Tianjin Jinmen Tiger.

 International career

-Sun made his international debut against Chinese Taipei on 11 June 2019 at the age of only 18.
+Sun made his international debut against Chinese Taipei on 11 June 2019 at the age of 18.

+On 26 December 2023, Sun was named in Hong Kong's squad for the 2023 AFC Asian Cup.